-Prince William's Comments About Princess Diana's Death Make An Important Point
+Prince William's Comments On Dealing With Princess Diana's Death Make A Very Good Point

 Prince William: famous royal and... advocate for mental health?
 While speaking on the subject in a new documentary, the Duke of Cambridge opened up about some of his personal battles following the death of his mother, and he wound up sharing a pretty important message.
 Prince William's comments about Princess Diana's death are all about the importance of talking about emotions and destigmatizing those conversations.